Win or Lose (miniseries)

-Win or Lose is an American animated television series produced by Pixar Animation Studios for the streaming service Disney+ and is the first original series from the studio.
-It was created and written by Carrie Hobson and Michael Yates.
+Win or Lose is an American animated sports comedy television miniseries created by Carrie Hobson and Michael Yates for the streaming service Disney+.
+It is the first original series produced by Pixar Animation Studios.
 The series revolves around a co-ed middle school softball team called the Pickles in the week leading up to their big championship game, with each episode showing the perspective of each member of the team.

-The series' cast includes Will Forte, Ian Chen, Izaac Wang, Jo Firestone, Milan Ray, Josh Thomson, Erin Keif, Rosie Foss, Rosa Salazar, Chanel Stewart, Dorien Watson, Lil Rel Howery, Flula Borg, Kyliegh Curran, Jaylin Fletcher, Tom Law, Beck Nolan, Orion Tran, and Rhea Seehorn.
-Pixar was developing the long-form original series following the creation of Disney+.
-It was announced in December 2020, during Disney's Investor Day.
-Win or Lose draws inspiration from conversations between Hobson and Yates, who had different reactions to the same production meetings while working on Toy Story 4.
-Docter described the series as "a comedy about love, rivalry, and the challenges we all face in our struggles to win at life".
-The musical score was composed by Ramin Djawadi.
+The series' voice cast includes Will Forte, Rosie Foss, Josh Thomson, Milan Ray, Rosa Salazar, Dorien Watson, Izaac Wang, and Chanel Stewart.
+Pixar started development on Win or Lose shortly following the creation of Disney+, with the idea originating from conversations Hobson and Yates had during production on Toy Story 4 (2019).
+The television show format allowed for different character perspectives and more experimantation than a traditional Pixar film.The musical score was composed by Ramin Djawadi.

 Win or Lose premiered on Disney+ on February 19, 2025, and consisted of eight episodes released weekly in groups of two until March 12.
+It began airing on the Disney Channel on June 7, 2025.
 It received positive reviews from critics, although Disney's decision to remove scenes explicitly confirming a character as being transgender was criticized.
-It began airing on the Disney Channel on June 7, 2025.
+The series was nominated for several awards including eight at the Children's and Family Emmy Awards (winning five) and six at the Annie Awards (winning three).